-35. What are the characteristics of a sustainability plan?
+31. What are the characteristics of a sustainability plan?

-Examples of sustainability plans have included, but are not limited to: (1) commitment by a hospital partner to provide post-award funding; (2) development of the ability to bill third-party payers for services provided; and/or (3) development of the ability to sustain employment of staff members hired for the program.
+Examples of sustainability plans have included, but are not limited to: (1) commitment by a hospital partner or private foundations to provide post-award funding; (2) development of the ability to bill third-party payers for services provided; and/or (3) development of the ability to sustain employment of staff members hired for the program.

-36. Is a specific amount or percentage of matching funding required?
+32. Is a specific amount or percentage of matching funding required?